avichaychriqui/HeBERT/README.md

 ## Stay tuned!
-Our model is still building.
-We will edit this page as we progress.
+We are still working on our model and will edit this page as we progress.

 ## Contact us
 [Avichay Chriqui](mailto:avichayc@mail.tau.ac.il) <br>